microsoft/jacdac-ts/pxt-jacdac/README.md

 sh mk.sh
 ```

+Run `makecode --pxt-modules` to create files in `pxt_modules/*`, which help with TypeScript auto-completion.

 To refresh the ``constants.ts`` files, build jacdac-spec (``yarn buildspecs`` from jacdac-ts) from https://github.com/microsoft/jacdac-ts .

 ### Building local projects